ShenaoW/shenaow.github.io/_pages/about.md

 # 🎉 News

+- [22 Apr 2024] Our paper titled "Large Language Model Supply Chain: A Research Agenda" is available on [arXiv](https://arxiv.org/abs/2404.12736).

-- [09 Jan 2024] Our paper titled "MiniScope: Automated UI Exploration and Privacy Inconsistency Detection of MiniApps via Two-phase Iterative Hybrid Analysis" is available on [arXiv](https://arxiv.org/pdf/2401.03218.pdf).
+- [09 Jan 2024] Our paper titled "MiniScope: Automated UI Exploration and Privacy Inconsistency Detection of MiniApps via Two-phase Iterative Hybrid Analysis" is available on [arXiv](https://arxiv.org/abs/2401.03218).

 - [03 Dec 2023] Our work on privacy analysis of mini-programs win the third prize in Prototype Competition of ChinaSoft 2023.